thedumbtechguy/Fluxxan/README.md

 ### Store

 A given Store holds some required data.
 It reacts to dispatched payloads to perform actions.
 A store returns it's State (any custom object) via `getState`.
-It binds to actions via `bindAction(String actionType, String methodName)`.
-The given method must exist, be accessible (public) and take a single `Payload` parameter.
+It binds to actions via the annotation `@BindAction("ActionName")`.
+The given method be accessible (public) and take a single `Payload` parameter.
 Stores must implement `com.whisppa.droidfluxlib.Store` or extend the abstract implementation `com.whisppa.droidfluxlib.impl.AbstractStoreImpl`.

 A store can take listeners of type `StoreListener` which it notifies of changes to its state using `notifyListeners()`.